 Once a team has been identified as being at high risk of psychological harm, the most effective way to analyse and evaluate the level of psychological risk experienced^{viii} by specialist officers and staff is through psychological surveillance.
 This is more complicated than using an off-the-shelf survey from the internet, however, or creating your own questionnaires.
 To be effective, psychological surveillance needs to use valid and reliable questionnaires which have norms created with working populations.
-There are three types of surveillance tool.
-The initial provides a comprehensive assessment of an individual's background, clinical scores, coping and resilience skills.
+There are three types of assessment tool.
+The first provides a comprehensive assessment of an individual's background, clinical scores, coping and resilience skills.
 The second checks the ongoing clinical wellbeing, lifestyle and resilience.
-The third is used when referring someone when problems have occurred and there is a need to check clinical and organisational wellbeing, lifestyle and resilience skills.
-Referral assessements can also be used with response officers.
+The third is used when problems have occurred and there is a need to check clinical and organisational wellbeing, lifestyle and resilience skills.